CrimsonVista/UTAustin-Courses/2021fa_cs361s/labs/lab1/lab1.md

 Each 4-byte word in the p string (payload string) is either the address of code to return to or some data.
 The first word, 0x0808522a is the address of the instructions pop edx ; ret, as noted in the comment.
 When target returns to this address, it will pop 0x08139060 into edx.

 But what is that value and what does @ .data mean?
-If you run readelf -S target, you’ll see that the .data section starts at address 0x08139060.
+If you run `readelf -S target`, you’ll see that the .data section starts at address 0x08139060.
 The payload generator has decided to use target’s writable data section as a place to write some data.
 In particular, this will write /bin at 0x08139060.
 You’ll want to keep this in mind for some of the other parts of the lab.

 At this point, you should try to figure out what the rest of the code is doing.
 You can probably get away with not understanding this, but it’ll make the whole rest of the project easier if you figure this out now.